ome/cookiecutter-omero-webapp/{{cookiecutter.repo_name}}/README.md

-This repository contains a [cookiecutter](https://cookiecutter.readthedocs.io/) generated example of a minimal OMERO webapp, derived from openmicroscopy [webapp examples](https://github.com/ome/omero-web-apps-examples).
+This repository contains a [cookiecutter](https://cookiecutter.readthedocs.io/) generated example of a minimal OMERO.web app, derived from [cookiecutter-omero-webapp](https://github.com/ome/cookiecutter-omero-webapp).

 This repository contains a minimal OMERO.web app (no JavaScript dependencies or build steps).